 (Edited August 18, 2020) Due to the serious threats related to COVID-19, Mt.
 SAC is requiring all employees that work on campus to take training related to the coronavirus.
 This training has been mandated by the US Occupational Safety and Health Administration.
 Managers have been asked to assign four training videos to all employees: Coronavirus Awareness; Coronavirus: Cleaning and Disinfecting Your Workplace; Coronavirus: Reopening Your Institution; and Coronavirus: CDC Guidelines for Making and Using Cloth Face Coverings.
 These training videos only take 37 minutes to view.
 Employees can also find these training videos through POD Connect.

-Employees working on campus must also review the Return to Work Guide.
+Employees working on campus must also review the Return to Work Guide, edited in December.

 - IN-PERSON CLASSES